Regions of Chad

 Territorial extent:

 The Aozou strip, an area of some 100,000 sq. km. along the Libyan border, is claimed and occupied by Libya.
-It lies within Borkou, Ennedi, and Tibesti departments.
+It lies within Borkou, Ennedi, and Tibesti regions.

 Origins of names: